asand017/-sed-tutorial/README.md

 sed -n '1,10 p' workersemail
 ```

-Now the employer doesn&#39;t have to strain his eyes to see where to place the new email address.
+Now the secretary doesn&#39;t have to strain their eyes to see where to place the new email address.

 #### [Back to Top](#Top)